Hi, I’m Lindsey (She, Her, Hers). I'm so glad you're here. I have something I’d like to share with you.

 MY THEORETICAL APPROACH:

 In life and in my work, I operate from a wellness orientation.
 This means that I view life (and recovery) from a holistic lens and believe in working toward achieving balance.
-Specific to eating disorders and body image, I operate from a Health At Every Size and Intuitive Eating approach and philosophy.
+Specific to eating disorders and body image, I operate from a weight inclusive, Fat Positive, and Intuitive Eating approach and philosophy.

 In my work with clients, I use an integrative approach, drawing primarily from Cognitive Behavioral therapies (i.e., Dialectical Behavioral Therapy [DBT] and Acceptance and Commitment Therapy).
 I believe that change results from choosing to accept where we’ve been and where we are while also committing to making choices that allow us to live according to our values.
 I also work with clients from a Person-Centered approach, meaning that I believe it is critical to develop authentic relationships with my clients that are based in empathy and unconditional positive regard.
 I utilize mindfulness and experiential techniques that encourage clients to turn toward their emotions and experiences while learning how to make choices that allow them to live fully, genuinely, and effectively.